yugabyte/ybu/TFE/YBU-59/YBU-59.md

 | Class C | `192.168.0.0 – 192.168.255.255` |

-Your VPC IPv4 CIDR block must be able to accomadate one or more subnets within the range without create conflicts for the subnet ranges.
+Your VPC IPv4 CIDR block must be able to accommodate one or more subnets within the range without create conflicts for the subnet ranges.
 Here is an example of a VPC IPv4 Class B private range with non-conflicting ranges for three subnets:

 | Type | IPv4 CIDR |
 |:- |:-|